mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/sdk/1.0.x/troubleshooting/index.md

 ### Serving
-The serving machine learning models is implemented by [KFServing](https://github.com/kserve/kserve), which is the component responsible for model serving over HTTP(s) and relies on Knative Serving.
-When a model is deployed to serving, KFServing creates a set of Knative resources such as Service, Route, and Revision.
+The serving machine learning models is implemented by [KServe](https://github.com/kserve/kserve), which is the component responsible for model serving over HTTP(s) and relies on Knative Serving.
+When a model is deployed to serving, KServe creates a set of Knative resources such as Service, Route, and Revision.

 <p class="message--note"><strong>NOTE: Starting from the current release, Knative is optional if KServe is configured to work in `RawDeployment` mode.</strong>text</p>